Services

 Activities funded

-- Projects aiming to validate drug targets and demonstrate proof of concept for new medicines through open science approaches.
+• Projects to develop drug candidates and establish proof of concept through open science.

 Eligibility